Pilot (Suits): Filming

+Release

 Promotion

 To promote the series debut, USA had an advance screening of the pilot on June 2, 2011 at the Hudson River Park and distributed free Häagen-Dazs Sundaes cones at the viewing.
 The network also had branded ice cream carts, bikes, and scooters give away the Sundaes and USA/Entertainment Weekly 2011 promotion summer guides on June 22 and June 23 in New York, Los Angeles, Chicago, San Francisco, and Boston to promote the pilot.

-Reception

 Ratings

 "Pilot" originally aired on USA Network on June 23, 2011 at 10:00 pm after Burn Notice.
 The series debuted to an estimated 4.64 million viewers and received a 1.6 rating among adults aged 18 to 49.
 The episode was watched by an estimated 2 million people aged 18 to and 49 and by about 2.1 million people aged 25 to 54, a double-digit growth over the January premiere of network's other legal drama Fairly Legal.
 The pilot ranked number nine in the top viewed basic cable shows for that week.